Combodo/iTop/readme.txt

 - Users can create a shortcut to any list displayed:
  - the search criteria are saved, including the current organization if it was set
- - the list can be edited in the user "Preferences" page
+ - the list of shortcuts can be edited in the user "Preferences" page
  - a shortcut is strictly private to a given user

 Localization